Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries new plants!

 We have lavender in the garden but why not bring that smell inside?

 Lavender is a beautiful plant to have in the kitchen or at your bedside.
 It has many uses and if you have a few plants in your home you'll soon find many more!

-With the right pot, soil and light lavender thrives in a sunny window.
+With the right pot, soil, and light, lavender thrives in a sunny window.
 Learn how to start off lavender right and give it a great place in your house.
 You might be inspired to grow other helpful plants inside, read how to grow basil indoors here.

 Starting Lavender from Seed

-Lavender is amazing to see grow from a seed.
+Lavender is amazing to see grow from seed.
 And it's much cheaper than buying plants and you can try more varieties.
 I'd recommend it to any gardener looking to get a better appreciation for the plant.

 But it is difficult.
 Seedlings are not very resilient when they're young.
 Start at least two or three times the number of seeds you'd like to grow.
 Expect only a portion of those to make it to maturity.

-Even when they're still seeds, be careful of over watering.
+Even when they're still seeds, be careful of overwatering.
 They don't need to stay damp.
 Let the soil dry out before watering again.